rimsiw/linux-gaming-omg/README.md

 #### Installation

-If you have already installed Steam, then you already have Proton, as it is also installed.
+If you have already installed Steam, then you already have Proton, as it is also installed by default.

 #### Enabling Proton